 Excerpts from the Treaty of Lancaster (1744)

 With the threat of war with France looming on the horizon, the English colonies treated with the Iroquois Confederacy to determine a clearer boundary line between Indian lands and the western edges of the English colonies in pursuit of peace.
 The Treaty of Lancaster (1744) established the line at the eastern foot of the Shenandoah Mountains.
 In exchange, the Iroquois at the treaty thought they sold off a few parcels of land in eastern Pennsylvania and Maryland.
 However, the wording in the Treaty paired with the original charter for Virginia (1609) legally allowed English colonists to flow westwards into the Ohio Country.
 Within the year, Virginia had granted 300,000 acres of western lands to various colonists with the intention of sending settlers into the Ohio country.
 This wave of westward colonization not only infringed on Indian land rights, but brought more English into contact with the French and served as one of the many catalysts that brought on the Seven Years’ War.
+This source is a part of the Treaties between the Iroquois Confederacy and English Colonies in the 18th Century teaching module.

 In the Court House at Lancaster, June 26th; 1744.